livetheoogway/python-uime/README.md

 ## Motivation

 I'm pretty sure I'm not the only lazy developer that over-engineers every small daily task as scripts. <br>
-Honestly, this is yet another attempt of the aforementioned over-engineering, towards making it as easy as possible to whip up a quick UI to run those scripts.<br>
+This is yet another attempt of the aforementioned over-engineering, towards making it as easy as possible to whip up a quick UI to run those scripts.
+Specifically python scripts.<br>
 Yes, there are good alternatives, `argparse` being a popular one for running your scripts through cli.
 But I've always struggled with it the moment the script has multiple functionalities or modules.
 The day you start forgetting your engineering principles and start overloading your one script to do many things (